AbdulSalaamazimi/Natours-web/README.md

 ### Q3: I'm stuck in one of the projects.
 Where do I get help?

 **A:** Have you actually tried to fix the problem on your own?
 Have you compared your code to the final code?
 If you failed fixing your problem, please **post a detailed description of the problem to the Q&A area of that video over at Udemy**, along with a [codepen](https://codepen.io/pen/) containing your code.
 You will get help there.
-Please don't send me a personal message or email to fix coding problems.

-### Q4: You keep mentioning your resources page.
-Where can I find it?

-**A:** It's on my website at <http://codingheroes.io/resources>.
-You can subscribe for updates 😉

 ### Q5: Videos don't load, can you fix it?